ishancoder/bug-tracker/README.md

 First of all thanks CauseCode for considering me and giving me this challenge.
 I chose to build a BugTracker application from the given list and This is what I came up with.
 Don't expect it to be a highly featurefull BugTracker it's just a minimal one which gets the job done.
 However the UI is kind of pretty.

+** I'm a big fan of custom CSS.
+So this project is done using only CSS3 and no other frameworks like BootStrap, Foundation etc. is used **

 ## Process that I took to create this.
 1. First I chose to split up the project in Back End and Front End part and chose Node, Express, MongoDB(with Mongoose) as my Back End stack.
 2. I chose React to develop the Front End.